neopixl/Spitfire/README.md

 # In progress

+ - Change the name for Chips (Git, and project)
  - Update the Readme with the builder
  - Update the Readme with Manager
  - Enable build on 4.4.4
  - Enable deploy from gradle
+ - Add @Nullable or @NotNull params annotations

 # They use it